What’s in Season – January Produce and Recipes

 Carrot Salad Recipe

-Celery root, parsnips, and turnips are all in season in January.
-Plus, they are all great in soups, stews (like beef stew), and purees.
-You can also enjoy them raw in salads, roasted, or even fry them.
-And of course, celery makes a great detox juice.
+Celery root, parsnips, and turnips are all great in soups, stews (like beef stew), and purees.
+You can also enjoy them raw in salads, make roasted parsnips, or even fry them.
+You can also make a creamy parsnip soup and add root veggies leftovers to homemade vegetable stock.
+And, of course, celery makes a great detox celery juice.

 A glass of celery juice and a celery stalk